momentohq/public-dev-docs/docs/leaderboard/develop/api-reference/index.md

 // plugin will transform instances of SdkExampleTabs to SdkExampleTabsImpl import { SdkExampleTabsImpl } from "@site/src/components/SdkExampleTabsImpl";

-## Using the Momento Leaderboard
+## Using the Momento Leaderboards

-Momento Leaderboard is a first-class service with purpose-built APIs that supports leaderboards with tens of millions of items and rapid ingestion/querying/updates.
+Momento Leaderboards is a first-class service with purpose-built APIs that supports leaderboards with tens of millions of items and rapid ingestion/querying/updates.

 ## Leaderboard Client